Allie Crewe

 Refuge

-We were safe here because we holidayed with family friends, though my mother would threaten to send me away to boarding school to be rid of me.
-Was I ever happy knowing that the house only offered a brief interlude from the broken bones and abuse?
-I cannot be sure.
-I carry the shadows.
-The irony of the word photography - to paint with light.
-I seek it all day but find reprieve in the darkness of the night.
+We were safe here because we holidayed with family and friends, though my mother would threaten to send me away to boarding school to be rid of me.
+The house offered a brief interlude from the broken bones and abuse.

 Found Object, Ribbon